Treat Your Interior to the Holiday it Deserves

 How to Get the Look: Quick Styling Tips

 - Bring a Touch of the Med to Your Table

 Recreate the classic Mediterranean seaside restaurant feel with the Coast tableware and Azure vases with a fresh spray of summer blooms.
 Perfect for indoors or out.

 - Don’t Be Picky with Patterns

-The Azure trend includes an abundance of patterned accessories, from classic coastal stripes and watercolour finishes, to eye-catching coral.
+The Azure trend includes an abundance of patterned accessories, from classic coastal stripes and watercolor finishes, to eye-catching coral.
 Don’t think you have to stick to just one, the subtle pattern clash is a key part of the look.

 - Relish in the Relaxed

 The beauty of Azure is all in the art of the undone.
 Its style comes from its laidback, un-styled finish, so drape and scatter the soft furnishings rather than rigidly placing them around the home.